5 Tips for new homeowners on improving your home’s energy efficiency

 - Complete a home energy evaluation

 Knowing where the weak points are in your home’s energy efficiency is required place to start.
 Prioritizing these points into a plan of action will enable you to maximize your results.
-Be sure to see how you can get up to $5000 to help from the Home Reno Rebate program!
+Be sure to see how you can get up to $5000 to help from the Home Reno Rebate program or other financial incentives available.

 - Upgrade your home’s insulation